-I dedicated the last four-plus decades of my life to studying and practicing medicine, until my recent retirement--which I am working to redefine for myself and others.
+I dedicated the last four-plus decades of my life to studying and practicing medicine until my recent retirement--which I am working to redefine for myself and others.
 I am a pediatrician, and a pediatric intensivist, so my professional life was spent caring for children with life-threatening injuries and illnesses.
-While this was trying and emotionally difficult at times, it gave me many great rewards.
-Being able to participate in a family’s most vulnerable moments allowed me to find ways to contribute and love people who needed that part of me as much as they needed a physician.
+While this was trying and emotionally challenging at times, it gave me many great rewards.
 I learned the great importance of CARE in healthcare.
-I always cared for each child as I would have wanted one of my children cared for in life-threatening situations.
+I always cared for each child as I wanted one of my children cared for in life-threatening situations.
+Participating in a family's most vulnerable moments allowed me to find ways to contribute and love people who needed that part of me as much as they needed a physician.

-Another result of the way I care for people, was my ability to hold a large number of leadership positions.
+Another result of the way I care for people was my ability to hold many leadership positions.
 Some were formally recognized by titles; others were developed through influence.
 I learned about the importance of values in leadership early on.
-I strongly believe that trust and integrity are two of the most important traits a leader can have.
-I augmented my knowledge of leadership by obtaining an MBA in 2008, and I spent the following nine years as Chair of Pediatrics at a major medical center, and as Founding Chair of the Department of Pediatrics at a new medical school, where I am now Professor Emerita.
-In 2016, thinking it was “the thing to do,” I decided to retire and pursue CARE in other ways, primarily as a professional coach, which also feels like a calling to me.
+I firmly believe that trust and integrity are two of the most important traits a leader can have.
+I augmented my knowledge of leadership by obtaining an MBA in 2008, and I spent the following nine years as Chair of Pediatrics at a major medical center and as Founding Chair of the Department of Pediatrics at a new medical school, where I am now Professor Emerita.
+In 2016, thinking it was "the thing to do," I decided to retire and pursue CARE in other ways, primarily as a professional coach, which also feels like a calling to me.
 Coaching is my "second calling."
 In retrospect, it may have been my first calling, but I didn't recognize it as such all those years ago.

-I learned a lot along this path that started early, when my life changed dramatically following the sudden death of my father, when I was nine years old.
+I learned a lot along this path that started early when my life changed dramatically following the sudden death of my father when I was nine years old.
 I had to learn to contribute to my family.
 I learned to work hard.
-I learned it was not necessary for others to agree with or support me in every decision, but it WAS necessary for ME to believe in myself.
+I knew others didn't need to agree with or support me in every decision, but I needed to believe in myself.
 That is a learning process I find many people are still working through today.

-“What would happen,” I asked myself, “if I could spend the rest of my working life helping others navigate some of life's toughest challenges and become their best selves?”
-That’s how I found coaching as a profession.
+"What would happen," I asked myself, "if I could spend the rest of my working life helping others navigate some of their toughest challenges and become their best selves?"
+That's how I found coaching as a profession.
 It has always given me great joy to see others grow and bloom, develop and mature, and come into their own.
 Like many leaders, some of my best times were spent "mentoring" or "advising" others.
-Now I know the real power of coaching and that many of us also do that innately but without understanding its true power and impact.

-Since I started coaching, my family and friends have noticed the twinkle is back in my eyes.
-If you seek to put the twinkle back in your eyes, if you need to take better self-care, stand a little straighter, feel like you are enough and move beyond whatever is limiting you now, I hope you will trust me to guide you on this path of self-discovery.
+Since I started coaching, my family and friends have noticed that the twinkle is back in my eyes.
+If you seek to put the sparkle back in your eyes, if you need to take better self-care, stand a little straighter, feel like you are enough, and move beyond whatever is limiting you now, I hope you will trust me to accompany you on your path of self-discovery.

 Would you like to chat so I can learn more about you and what you seek?